 This course is designed as an overview of the science of ecology - the study of interactions between organisms and their environment.
 This course uses a hierarchical approach to describe organisms, populations, communities, and ecosystems.
-We discuss the types communities, and ecosystems.
 We discuss the types of questions ecologists ask, and the methods ecologists use to answer questions.
 Three lectures, one lab.
 (Prerequisites: BI 170, 171, and 172, CH 11-12) Four credits.